 Lesson one: Pancakes.
 This is as simple as it gets.
 Start by preheating your largest non-stick pan or grill.
 I own a Coleman heavy duty cast aluminum nonstick camping gill.
 It covers two burners on my stovetop and is made to last.
 I can make up to eight pancakes at once on this baby.
 Next comes preparing the batter.
 TODAY – you can buy pancake mix that is already “complete”.
 Just add water and there it’s done.
 Well I lied, there is a little cooking involved.
 So you will need a pan or grill, a spatula, and a spoon or ladle.
 You want to start off easy don’t you and work your way up.
 Then BOOM….here you go.
 Yeah, I know, its “bam!” but that belongs to someone else.
 Just follow the directions on the box.
 Step one: Add a cup of water.
 “Crap now we need a coffee cup”?
 NO!
 You don’t use a coffee cup to measure liquids in the twenty first century.
 You use a measuring cup.
 “Didn’t you watch the video”?
-Anyhow, measure the liquid (in this case water) carefully and add it to dry mix in a LARGE bowl or extra large measuring cup and stir it in.
-Yes, with a fork.
+Anyhow, measure the liquid (in this case water) carefully and add it to the dry mix in a LARGE bowl or extra large measuring cup and stir it in.
+Yes, with a fork or a whisk.

 Ok, back to our recipe and cooking in the twenty first century.
 Can you tell me what’s happening?
 “Yes, yes (eye roll) your cooking very funny”.
 What’s happening in the bowl?
 The water is being absorbed by the flour and there is also a leavening agent in there to make the pancakes light and fluffy called baking powder.
 That’s why those little bubbles are forming.
 It is actually double acting baking powder.
 That means it bubbles once because of the chemical reaction with the acid of buttermilk or cream of tartar and the base of baking soda.
 Then the second reaction occurs when you add heat or pour the batter onto the pan.
 “POOF” – it forms even more bubbles and rises on the grill.

 {Trivia note} Cream of tartar has been around for centuries as it is formed naturally on wine casks and wine corks.
 Cream of tartar also known as Potassium bitartrate, also known as potassium hydrogen tartrate, with formula KC4H5O6, is a byproduct of winemaking.
+Mmm wine.

 WAIT.
 Let the batter sit on the grill and as much as you want to touch it…..watch it, now as the edges just begin to harden and see bubbles in the center- Flip it.
 “YES! with a Spatula or as we called it in my house growing up a Pan Cake Turner!
-It should be anywhere from golden brown to deep a rich brown.
+It should be anywhere from golden brown to a deep a rich brown.
 See, remember this is where the paying attention part comes in.
 I hope you have not had too many Mimosas or Bloody Mary’s yet.

 How about waffles next!
 It is basically the same concept but now you need a specialized piece of equipment called a waffle iron.
 NO, it won’t work on your clothes.
-It’s not likely you cant make these on your next camping trip either.
-This process is just a little bit more messier and harder to clean up so of course I don’t make them often, mainly I keep waffles for snow days or really lazy Sundays.
+It’s not likely that you can make these on your next camping trip either.
+This process is just a little bit more messy and harder to clean up so of course I don’t make them often, mainly I keep waffles for snow days or really lazy Sundays.
 For this you need to buy the ORIGNAL pancake mix and mix up the waffle version is on the back or try using my favorite, Bisquick.

 2 cups Bisquick